dskang/bemo-api/README.md

 Sign in or register using an OAuth single sign-on service.
 The server checks your OAuth token.
 You get a Rendezvous user ID and a session token valid for two weeks.
 We only support Facebook right now.

     POST /login
     Content: {device: 'iphone', device_token: str,
-	          service: 'fbook', service_token: str}
+              service: 'fb', service_token: str}

     Returns {status: 'success', your_id: int, your_session_token: str, is_newuser: boolean}
     Returns {status: 'failure', error: 'auth'} if OAuth fails

 Discover friends of a user.

-	POST /users/:id/friends
-	Content: {service: 'fbook', service_token: str}
+    GET /users/:id/friends?service=SERVICE&service_token=SERVICE_TOKEN

     Returns {status: 'success', data: [ {name: str, id: int} ]}
     Returns {status: 'failure', error: 'service'} if request to service fails

 Initiate a location call.

     POST /call/:id/init
     Content: {device: 'iphone', device_token: str,
-             target
               id: int, token: str, target_id: int}

     Returns {status: 'success'} if request successfully placed Returns {status: 'failure', error: 'offline'} if other user is not logged in Returns {status: 'failure', error: 'auth'} if not authorized

 Poll for a location.
 (In case of failure to open a socket.)

     GET /call/:target_id/poll
     Params: int id, str token

     Returns {status: 'waiting'} if the other user has not responded to the call Returns {status: 'success', latitude: float, longitude: float} if the other user has accepted the call Returns {status: 'disconnected'} at most once if the other user has disconnected or timed out Returns {status: 'failure'} if the target is invalid

 Poll for incoming calls.
 (In case of failure to open a socket.)

     GET /incoming
     Params: int id, str token

     Returns {status: 'success', data: null} if no calls Returns {status: 'success', data: [ {source_id: int, expires: int} ]} if there are incoming calls Returns {status: 'failure', error: 'auth'} if not authorized

 Database
 --------